juliocesar/markdownie/Readme.md

 I <3 [TextMate](http://macromates.com/), and I <3 [Markdown](http://daringfireball.net/projects/markdown/).
 I wanted a tool which allowed me to write Markdown in Textmate, and preview it in realtime in [Google Chrome](http://www.google.com/chrome/index.html).

+# Usage, etc

+I'll let you know as soon as I do!

 # License

 The MIT License